moirei/agile-graphql/README.md

 # agile-graphql

 A GraphQL client wrapper for the frontend.
-This is package provides a Prisma.js schema delegation style for easier and more intuitive queries.
+This package provides a fluent query builder and a Prisma.js schema delegation style CRUD for a more intuitive queries.